14 August 2010

 all differences are easily overcome then... they are ready to love those they never thought they could...

-nice picture..one of our last chats at the camp (me , Emma and Daniel)...at the peace garden, and probably one of their first meeting places for prayer...
+nice picture..one of our last chats at the camp (me , Emma and Daniel)...at the peace garden, and probably one of the first meeting places for prayer in this community space...

-chilling out and playing funny games at the hostel we stayed with the staff in New York city...just after the end of the camp...we're all exhausted...and now time for more good-byes...
+chilling out and playing funny games at the hostel we stayed with the staff in New York city...just after the end of the camp...we're all exhausted...and now it´s time for more good-byes...

-Jade and Hiba...at the pick-nick of Daniel's Birthday... they are so sweet... he's more quiet (maybe like me), but she's definitely not...they're great !!
-I wish I can meet them some other time...
+Jade and Hiba...at the pick-nick of Daniel's Birthday... they are so sweet...
+I wish I could meet them some other time...
 Maybe in Jerusalem...

 Manar and Ramsi...finally rested !!!